Forming a US LLC from Pakistan: Complete Guide (2026)

 Two paths to formation:

 Path 1: Formation service.
-Doola, Firstbase, and Stripe Atlas handle formation, registered agent, EIN filing, and operating agreement as a package.
-Pricing ranges from $297 (Doola) to $500 (Stripe Atlas).
-This is the path most Pakistani founders take because it eliminates the need to navigate state filing portals directly.
+Doola, Firstbase, and Stripe Atlas bundle formation, registered agent, EIN filing, and operating agreement.
+Pricing runs $297 (Doola) to $500 (Stripe Atlas).
+Most Pakistani founders go this route because it avoids dealing with state filing portals directly.

 Path 2: Direct filing.
-File Articles of Organization directly with the state's Secretary of State website and hire a separate registered agent ($100–200/yr).
-This path costs less but requires the founder to handle EIN filing, operating agreement drafting, and registered agent selection separately.
+File Articles of Organization on the state's Secretary of State website and hire a separate registered agent ($100-200/yr).
+Cheaper, but you handle EIN filing, operating agreement drafting, and registered agent selection yourself.

 💡 Tip